Changissnz/nu_merchant_principal/README.md

 of ethics, cultural studies, reason, and religion.
-Out of the prideful prerogative to preserve the constructed "image" and adopted "values", many candidates that would have otherwise achieved much, for a pride, by gaining acceptance into the pride are instead cast aside, like homeless dogs too domesticated to be as self-sufficient as wolves, like material for "cannon fodder" in a cold and barren world, prone to hostilities of monstrous forms and titanic magnitudes, outside of the domain of the pride.
+Out of the prideful prerogative to preserve the constructed "image" and adopted "values", many candidates that would have otherwise achieved much, for a pride, by first gaining acceptance into the pride are instead cast aside, like homeless dogs too domesticated to be as self-sufficient as wolves, like material for "cannon fodder" in a cold and barren world, prone to hostilities of monstrous forms and titanic magnitudes, outside of the pride's domain.